-Joe Budden is also among the many who hate Diddy (Sean John Combs) for his heinous acts.
+Joe Budden recently criticized Sean “Diddy“ Combs for his criminal acts.
 The American broadcaster and former rapper recently took a strong stance against Diddy.
-The 45-year-old called for an even harsher punishment after learning in detail about his distasteful deeds from the Netflix docuseries Sean Combs: The Reckoning.
-He mentioned that the former record producer didn’t get “enough time” in prison, considering the disgusting crimes he had committed.
+The 45-year-old called for an even harsher punishment after learning in detail about his acts from the Netflix docuseries Sean Combs: The Reckoning.
+He mentioned that the former record producer didn’t get “enough time” in prison, considering the crimes he had committed.

-Joe Budden says he was ‘absolutely pissed’ with Diddy after watching his Netflix docuseries
+Joe Budden says he was ‘absolutely p****d’ with Diddy after watching his Netflix docuseries

-Joe Budden called for Diddy’s imprisonment for a longer time during the latest episode of the Joe Budden TV podcast.
+Joe Budden called for Diddy to be imprisoned for a longer time during the latest episode of the Joe Budden TV podcast.
 However, this was far from the only remark he made about the 56-year-old, who is currently behind bars.
 Besides bashing Diddy, the podcaster also lauded the minds behind Sean Combs: The Reckoning, which exposes his crimes.

 The rapper-turned-podcaster also extolled how Sean Combs: The Reckoning clarified several lesser-known incidents behind Diddy’s larger crime scene.
-He appreciated the series’ commentary on the infamous East Coast vs. West Coast rivalry in hip-hop culture, which claimed the lives of the icons, The Notorious B.I.G. and Tupac Shakur.
+He appreciated the series’ commentary on the infamous East Coast vs. West Coast rivalry in hip-hop culture, which claimed the lives of icons The Notorious B.I.G. and Tupac Shakur.

 “It basically blames Puff for Biggie and Pac [‘s death],” mentioned Budden.
 “This piece takes a lot of the reasonable doubt away.
 They do a good job of laying it at his feet.”